-“Learning to Listen” is a community-based, place-based doctoral project taking place on and in relationship with unceded lək̓ʷəŋən, WSÁNEĆ, Pacheedaht, T’sou-ke, Sc’ianew, Ditidaht, and Huu-ay-aht territories.
+“Learning to Listen” is a community-based, place-based doctoral project taking place on and in cultivating relationships with unceded lək̓ʷəŋən, WSÁNEĆ, Pacheedaht, T’sou-ke, Sc’ianew, Ditidaht, and Huu-ay-aht territories.

-Learning to Listen is a “phd” “dissertation” journey being undertaken at UVic that explores place-based relationships and how settlers who form relationships with the land under Indigenous guidance can better support Indigenous Resurgence, Sovereignty, and Wellbeing in ways that are important to Indigenous peoples, while mitigating climate change locally.
+Learning to Listen was a “phd” “dissertation” journey undertaken at UVic (2019-2025) that explored place-based relationships and how settlers who form relationships with the land under Indigenous guidance can better support Indigenous Resurgence, Sovereignty, and Wellbeing in ways that are important to Indigenous peoples, while mitigating climate change locally.

-This project seeks right relations with the Indigenous peoples and territories that are displaced by settler colonialism, and also seeks to recognize our place here, on these lands, under Indigenous sovereignty.
+This project seeks right relations with the Indigenous peoples and territories that are displaced by settler colonialism, and also seeks to recognize our place here, on these lands, as settlers under Indigenous sovereignty.

 This project seeks to support Land Back, Indigenous Resurgence, self-governance, and ways of being and knowing.